Classic Carrot Cake – deliciously moist spiced carrot cake layers with a perfectly tangy cream cheese buttercream.

 Carrot Cake: The Easter Dessert

 Hard to believe Easter is less than a week away, right?!
+What better way to celebrate than with my Classic Carrot Cake recipe.
 I know this Easter will look a bit different for most of us than in years past, but the meaning stays the same… as do the desserts!

 For me, carrot cake is the quintessential Easter dessert.
 In fact, I think Easter is the only time of year we ever had carrot cake.
 But here’s the thing – I never liked carrot cake.
 Not until I made my Carrot Cake with White Chocolate Buttercream, that is.
 Every carrot cake I ever had growing up had nuts and raisins in it.
 And I think you know how I feel about that: eew, gross!